esh-da-vinci/api-lib/README.md

 ```

 This will give you a list of all active members.
 You can replace the function with any of those specified below.
-You should replace `your-api-key` and `your-api-secret` with the key and secret that you got from the Communicacie!
+You should replace `your-api-key` and `your-api-secret` with the key and secret that you got from the Communicatcie!

 ##### Available functions